kocherlab/pipemake/docs/index.rst

         :target: https://github.com/kocherlab/pipemake/blob/main/LICENSE

 ********
-Pipemake
+pipemake
 ********
-Pipemake is a lightweight, flexible, and easy-to-use tool for creating and managing `Snakemake <https://snakemake.readthedocs.i/>`_ pipelines.
+pipemake is a lightweight, flexible, and easy-to-use tool for creating and managing `Snakemake <https://snakemake.readthedocs.i/>`_ pipelines.
 It was designed with three primary goals:

 1. Offer a collection of curated, customizable genomic analysis pipelines for researchers seeking to rapidly integrate Snakemake-based workflows into their research.
 2. Optimize computational efficiency and reproducibility by fully operating in the Snakemake ecosystem.